The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.

 As was typical of the practice of African slavery in much of the early seventeenth century, Dutch slavery in New Amsterdam was less comprehensively exploitative than later systems of American slavery.
 Some enslaved Africans, for instance, successfully sued for back wages.
 When several enslaved people owned by the company fought for the colony against the Munsee, they petitioned for their freedom and won a kind of “half freedom” that allowed them to work their own land in return for paying a large tithe, or tax, to their enslavers.
 The children of these “half-free” laborers remained held in bondage by the West India Company, however.
 The Dutch, who so proudly touted their liberties, grappled with the reality of African slavery, and some New Netherlanders protested the enslavement of Christianized Africans.
 The economic goals of the colony slowly crowded out these cultural and religious objections, and the much-boasted liberties of the Dutch came to exist alongside increasingly brutal systems of slavery.

 The Portuguese had been leaders in Atlantic navigation well ahead of Columbus’s voyage.
 But the incredible wealth flowing from New Spain piqued the rivalry between the two Iberian countries, and accelerated Portuguese colonization efforts.
 This rivalry created a crisis within the Catholic world as Spain and Portugal squared off in a battle for colonial supremacy.
-The pope intervened and divided the New World with the Treaty of Tordesillas in 1494.
+The pope had earlier intervened and divided the New World with the Treaty of Tordesillas in 1494.
 Land east of the Tordesillas Meridian, an imaginary line dividing South America, would be given to Portugal, whereas land west of the line was reserved for Spanish conquest.
 In return for the license to conquer, both Portugal and Spain were instructed to treat the natives with Christian compassion and to bring them under the protection of the Church.